ShipHawk/shiphawk-ruby/README.md

 tracking = ShipHawk::Shipments.get_tracking('1019314')
 notes = ShipHawk::Shipments.get_notes('1019314')
 address_labels = ShipHawk::Shipments.get_address_labels('1019314')

+# update a shipment (after editing shipment params, pass in the entire shipment object)

+shipment = ShipHawk::Shipments.find('1019314') # get shipment to update
+shipment.details.special_request = 'handle with care'  # edit shipment params
+shipment.details.xid = 'Z123123123'
+shipment.pickup.address.state = 'NY'
+updated_shipment = ShipHawk::Shipments.update('1019165', shipment) # update shipment

+#Cancel a shipment
+cancel_shipment = ShipHawk::Shipments.cancel('1019164')

+# check to see if shipment has been canceled
+status = ShipHawk::Shipments.find('1019164').details.status

+# bulk updates the status of 1 or more shipments, use one of the following statuses below
+# [ :ordered, :confirmed, :scheduled_for_pickup, :agent_prep, :ready_for_carrier_pickup, :in_transit, :delivered, :exception ]

+bulk_update_status = ShipHawk::Shipments.update_statuses(:shipment_ids=>[1019165, 1019166],:status=> :ready_for_carrier_pickup)

+# Note, you cannot update the status of a shipment that has already been cancelled.
 ```

 And 20+ more cool things to do with shipments, see here: **[Shipments End Points](https://github.com/ShipHawk/shiphawk-ruby/blob/superior_branch/lib/shiphawk/api/shipments.rb)**